 You may not remember the issue (weeks later).

 Second, create a standard form (if you don’t already have one) to capture control weaknesses.

 What should be in the internal control form?
 At a minimum include the following:

-- Person who identified the issue and the date when the issue was identified
+Person identifying the issue and the date of discovery

 The main points in capturing and communicating internal control deficiencies are: